By Becca Fanning, Video by Austin Keating and Becca Fanning, Aug. 23, 2017 –

 Bath stretches along a seven-mile branch of the Illinois River.
 On either side of the water, low-hanging trees give way to muddy banks and the occasional grassy backyard.
 Small houses back up against the river, the yards barely sitting above water level.

-In spring, the basements of these houses often fill with water, the river overflows its banks, covering the grassy yards.
-That’s when residents like Tara Stephens just use their boats to get around, she said.
+In spring, the basements of these houses fill with water, the river overflows its banks, covering the grassy yards.
+That’s when residents like Tara Stephens use their boats to get around, she said.